UsabilityEngineering/What4Dinner/README.md

 !!!
 NOTE: Delete all parts of this file surrounded by three exclamation marks (including the exclamation marks themselves) and replace them with the appropriate content -- they are only instructions and shouldn't be in your report!!!

-# !!!Project Name!!!
+# What's For Dinner

-!!!Brief introduction to the project and the problem it is intended to solve!!!
+What's For Dinner is an application meant to allow a user to

 ## UX Team Members